sccatalina/git-intro/README.md

 # git-intro
-Demo repository with GitHub Desktop, added a branch Adding a second line to commit to dev branch.
+Demo repository with GitHub Desktop, added a branch <br>
+Adding a second line to commit to dev branch.